7 Questions Employers Should Ask About Reopening (Video)

 With so much false information being spread faster than the virus, be sure to provide your staff with updates from legitimate sources such as the CDC and OSHA.
-Clearly communicate new policies regarding workplace screening, cleaning/disinfection procedures, social distancing policies.
-If you do currently have employees in the workplace put up signs around the office.
+Clearly communicate new policies regarding workplace screening, vaccinations, cleaning/disinfection procedures, and social distancing policies.
+If you do currently have employees in the workplace, put up signs around the office.
 With a largely remote staff, traditional forms of communication may not always be easy.
-Many employers are now using chatbots to answer frequently asked questions, posting updates in the company’s intranet and newsletters, as well as communicating via text or chat services such as Slack.
-A good practice is to send a survey to learn how to best communicate with your employees, then you will ensure higher success in them receiving your messages and being able to respond or take action.
+Many employers are now using chatbots to answer frequently asked questions, posting updates on the company’s intranet, as well as communicating via text message or chat tools like Slack.
+A good practice is to send a survey to find out which communication channels are best for your employees.
+This will ensure higher success rates in them receiving messages and being able to respond or take action.

 COVID-19 is likely to be a reality we must live with for the next several years.
 As this pandemic progresses, its impact on organizations will be stronger.
 While there is no clear-cut solution to re-entering the workplace, use the questions outlined above to serve as a guide for how you’ll address the situation.
 It will not only help to protect your employees and their families, but it will also demonstrate your reputation and integrity as an employer and will allow you to make better decisions as you begin your “return to work” initiatives.